Artist: Jean-Léon Gérôme (French, Vesoul 1824–1904 Paris)

-Orientalist images represent more than two-thirds of Gérôme's painted oeuvre and are based on his travels in the Near East, especially North Africa.
-Paul-Marie Lenoir, Gérôme's student and one of his traveling companions, recorded a description of their 1868 visit to the Egyptian mosque of ‘Amr in Cairo, founded in 640 A.D., whose interior Gérôme depicted in this painting.
-The rows of worshippers, ranging from the dignitary and his attendants to the loincloth-clad Muslim holy man, face Mecca during one of the five daily prayers.
-It is unlikely, however, that Gérôme witnessed such a scene at this particular mosque, which, by 1868, had fallen into disuse.
-Rather, the image is probably a composite of sketches as well as photographs of various sites.
+Gérôme painted this scene, which depicts the interior of the seventh-century mosque of ‘Amr in Cairo, after his visit to Egypt in 1868.
+The rows of worshipers, ranging from the dignitary and his attendants to the loincloth-clad Muslim holy man, face Mecca during one of the five daily prayers.
+It is unlikely, however, that Gérôme witnessed a service at this particular mosque, which had fallen into disuse by 1868.
+Rather, the image is probably a composite of sketches and photographs of various sites.
 Gérôme traveled widely in the Middle East; more than two-thirds of his paintings are devoted to Orientalist subjects.